MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-process.md

 ## Allocate process capacity to a cloud flow (after transition period)

-When process capacity is allocated to a cloud flow, it becomes a *process plan* based on which the cloud flow is licensed to run premium actions independently from the user license.
+Allocated to a cloud flow, a Process capacity entitles it to use standard, premium, and custom connectors while being accessed by unlimited users within the organization (regardless of their user license).
+Each Process capacity allocated to a cloud flow entitles it to 250k daily [Power Platform Request](/power-platform/admin/api-request-limits-allocations#Request-limits-in-power-automate) (stackable limit).

 To allocate a Process capacity to a cloud flow, go to the cloud flow details page and select **Edit**.